10 Questions to Ask Around the Table

 Simple, fun, and surprisingly revealing.
 Each person's word says as much about them as it does about the family.

-OverBiscuits gives you 420+ guided questions with AI-powered follow-ups that draw out the details, voice recording that captures every laugh and pause, and beautiful story generation that turns answers into a keepsake.
+OverBiscuits gives you 420+ guided questions with AI-powered follow-ups that draw out the details, voice recording that captures every laugh and pause, and beautiful story generation that turns a dinner's worth of stories into a keepsake.